 BRITISH RECORDS ASSOCIATION: JANETTE HARLEY PRIZE

-The British Records Association (BRA) is pleased to announce that entry to the 2021 Harley Prize is now open.
 The prize, awarded in memory of Janette Harley (1951-2015), is intended to generate interest in archives, and raise awareness of research and achievements in the world of archives.
-Applications should be received by the Association Secretary firstname.lastname@example.org not later than 31 July 2021.
-The winning entry will be announced in November.
+Please check the website for when applications can be submitted; this is usually in April.
+The winning entry is usually announced at the end of each year.